alpaka-group/alpaka/README_OMP5.md

   fixed size team-shared array for dynamic shared mem (fixed size is `ALPAKA_BLOCK_SHARED_DYN_MEMBER_KIB`).
-* `ALPAKA_OFFLOAD_USE_BUILTIN_SHARED_MEM=DYN_ALLOC`: Use `omp allocate`, use a `omp_alloc()` API call in target region to allocate dynamic shared memory.
-The standard appears to allow for this, but is not useful for some reasons:
+* `ALPAKA_OFFLOAD_USE_BUILTIN_SHARED_MEM=DYN_ALLOC`: Use `omp allocate`, use a `omp_alloc()` API call in the target region to allocate dynamic shared memory.
+The standard appears to allow this, but is not useful for some reasons:
   * In the best case, this would lead to an on-device `malloc` on GPU, which has bad performance and does not use on-chip memory.
   * At least in clang GPU targets (nvptx64, hsa), the symbols `omp_alloc` and `omp_free`